How do I know whether my product finder provides good advice?

 Do you use filters for multiple questions?
 Then check different answer combinations to see if there are any empty advices.

 Do you see empty advices?
-Then consider whether you can turn off the filter on one of the questions or ask different questions for a specific situation in a separate flow.
+Then consider whether you can turn off the filter on one of the questions, or ask different questions for a specific situation in a separate flow.

 Is an empty advice unavoidable?
 Then let your customers know how they can reach you or what they can do if they receive an empty advice by entering your own text on the Empty advice page.
 You can set this in Conversation > Advice page.

-9. Avoid an advice with Don't show too many products
+9. Don't show too many products

 We only recommend showing more than 3 products in the advice for style and taste-sensitive products such as clothing, furniture and gifts.
 For complex products you can easily give advice that consists of 3 or fewer products.
 Adjust the number of products if necessary in Matching > Settings > Result settings.